 Precise Bulk Terminal Controls, Accurate Truck Loadout

-Bulk materials such as grain, flour, cement, flyash and fracking sand, used in the extraction of oil and natural gas, are either milled on-site or shipped to the bulk terminals in rail cars and stored in silos.
-The operator then loads materials from the silos into trucks for local deliveries.
-The terminal can also include bagging, blending or batching into other products.
+Bulk materials such as grain, flour, cement, flyash and fracking sand are either milled on-site or shipped to the bulk terminals in rail cars or trucks.
+On arrival they are unloaded and stored in silos.
+Finally the operator loads materials from the silos into trucks for local deliveries.
+Alternatively, the terminal can handle bagging, blending or batching into other products.
 The bulk terminal software supervises inventory, selects the silos to be filled, runs the filling conveyors and monitors progress.

-In truck delivery terminals, a truck scale under the silo discharge points connects to the control system.
-Alternatively, the installers mount the whole silo on load cells to become a legal-for-trade scale.
-The operator monitors incoming trucks, directs them to one of the silos and manages truck loadout.
-This proceeds automatically to preset weight limits.
+In truck delivery terminals, a truck scale under one or several silo discharge points sends data to the control system.
+Alternatively, the installers mount the whole silo on load cells and it can be used as a legal-for-trade scale.
+The operator monitors incoming trucks and directs them to discharge into one of the silos.
+While this process continues, he fills trucks with the desired bulk material weight.
 The Baker-Hughes terminal in Shafter, near Bakersfield CA is typical.
-This terminal has 12 silos of 610 tons capacity with 3 truck scales for truck loadout, each handling 4 silos.
+This terminal has 12 silos of 610 tons capacity with three truck scales for truck loadout, each handling 4 silos.
 Read about it in a World Cement Magazine Editorial.